alish080/overthewire-bandit-walkthrough/32-bandit-level30-to-level31.md

 `git log --oneline --all`

-there is not much too so our next thing will be looking at the branch
+there is not much too see so our next thing will be looking at the branch

 ---

   remotes/origin/HEAD -> origin/master
   remotes/origin/master

 ---

 so no hidden branch as we can see so now another thing is dev might delete the commit but forget the 'tag'